mathvault/mathvault.github.io/_posts/2020-06-22-first-post.md

   - [x] Like this

-Definition List using `:` to indent, and double-space to line break : A cat with no fur
+Definition List using `: ` to indent
+: A cat with no fur